Billiard ball: Carom billiards

+English billiards

 English billiards uses the same number of balls as carom billiards, but the same size as snooker balls, as the game is played on the same size table as snooker.
-Each player uses a separate cue ball, with modern English billiards sets using one white ball with red spots and the other being yellow with red spots.
-The object ball used is red, but in some additions, it is red with white spots.
+Each player uses a separate cue ball, with modern English billiards sets using one white ball and the other being yellow, with some versions sporting both balls red spots.
+The object ball used is red, with some versions sporting white spots.